 The Group is a major employer in the North West of England and employs nearly 2,000 people in the region.
-The Group also works with carefully selected local contract partners providing even greater levels of employment for the region.
+The Group also works with carefully selected local contract partners to support fluctuating work demands, providing even greater levels of employment for the region.
 We are committed to building careers for our people providing secure, long-term employment in an inclusive environment where everyone feels a sense of belonging.